BackdoorLLM: A Comprehensive Benchmark for Backdoor Attacks and Defenses on Large Language Models: BackdoorLLM Benchmark

-\begin{itemize}[left=0pt] \item \textbf{Data Poisoning Attacks (DPA):} These attacks involve modifying the training dataset to insert backdoors \cite{gu2017badnets, hubinger2024sleeper}.
-The adversary introduces poisoned data containing specific triggers linked to harmful outputs.
-Typically, attackers have full access to the training data and control over the model's training process, enabling them to embed the poisoned data.
+\begin{itemize}[left=0pt] \item \textbf{Data Poisoning Attacks (DPA):} This method introduces malicious samples into the training dataset \cite{gu2017badnets, hubinger2024sleeper}.
+By associating specific triggers with attacker-defined outputs, the adversary leverages full control over the training process to implant backdoor behaviors via supervised fine-tuning.

-\item \textbf{Weight Poisoning Attacks (WPA):} These attacks involve directly altering the model's weights or architecture to embed backdoors \cite{li2024badedit}.
-Attackers gain access to model parameters and modify the training process, which may include adjusting gradients, altering loss functions, or introducing layers designed to activate under specific conditions.
-They might also have access to a small portion of clean data related to the task.

-\item \textbf{Chain-of-Thought Attacks (CoTA):} This attack exploits LLMs' reasoning capabilities by inserting a backdoor reasoning step into the CoT process \cite{xiang2024badchain}.
-Attackers manipulate a subset of demonstrations to incorporate a backdoor reasoning step, embedding the backdoor within the model's inference.
-Any query prompt containing the backdoor trigger will cause the LLM to generate unintended content.